 In Australian sun, expect outdoor sticker lifespan to be 30-50% shorter than manufacturer claims.
 Durability ratings are typically based on less intense UV conditions.
 Budget for replacement every 2-4 years for outdoor applications.

-• Permanent adhesive used where removable was needed
+• Permanent adhesive used where removable adhesive was required

-• Use removable adhesive stickers for temporary applications
+• Select removable adhesive stickers for temporary applications

-• Use heat during removal to soften adhesive
+• Apply heat (hair dryer, 60-70°C) during removal to soften the adhesive layer

-• Peel slowly at low angle to keep adhesive with sticker
+• Peel slowly at a low angle (under 45°) to maintain adhesive cohesion with the sticker

 Method 1 - Rubbing alcohol: Apply to residue, wait 2-3 minutes, rub gently with microfibre cloth.
 Safe for most surfaces.